0nn0/website-development-questionnaire/README.md

 ### Hosting
 - What are the specifications of the current server?
 - Do you have a strong preference for a hosting provider and server setup?
-- Will the deployment of the application be done in-house or by Pillar?
+- Will the deployment of the application be done in-house or by us?
 - Do you require any maintenance service in constant basis?
 E.g. Tracking the server and taking actions, if necessary.

 ### Quality Assurance
-- Who will execute the Quality Assurance?
-Ideally external partner.
+- Who should execute the Quality Assurance?
+Ideally external partner, not client or developers.
-- How many rounds?

-### Lauch
+### Launch
 - Extra support when website goes live?

 ### Post-launch